csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 		- I'll do what I can do.
 Be patient, my child.
 Life is long, and we will find her if we can.
 	- BIG NEWS - I'm totally patient but, we're under [[Weirefesteria]].
 We think [[Corellon Larethian]] sent us for Adrienne, other gods also sent people?
 Anchor tree is target?
 		- That explains a great deal.
 I'm happy to hear you have this handled, and will assist if I can.
 Be careful who you trust.
+	- Hiiii!!
+Guess what we found??
+A [[Shard of Maguebliet]]!
+Some mummy guy had it?
+We're taking it to the [[Niraani Sisterhood]].
+Just seems like something you'd care about, if you want it!
+Also never mind, I got my person back, she's fine now.
+Oh ALSO, have you heard from [[Azir DarAxia|Rez's Dad]]?
+		- Disturbing, didn't know mummy with [[Shard of Maguebliet]], but [[Niraani Sisterhood]] should have it.
+See it safely there.
+Have [[Zmaj]] investigate, please, and tell [[Li]].
+Glad person is fine.
+No, haven't spoken to [[Rez's Dad|Azir]] in...some time.
+Unclear how much.
+Is there reason to be concerned?
+If so, can investigate further.
+			- I mean, I'm sure he's fine, it's DAD.
+It's just NO ONE has in a few decades?
+I want to tell him there's some people targeting us.
+They killed Neti and Zoha.
+We're handling that soon though!!
+And Bahamut maybe needs help?
+But we're also totally handling that.
+I think.
+				- Thank **you** for telling me [[Rez]], I appreciate it.
+This is concerning, and I'll be speaking to the others."
 - [[Kaycee Teapetal|Kaycee]]
 	- Hi Mom!!
 I found a shard of the shadowfell - tell [[Mr. Blueberry]] hi!!
 Hope you're killing many things but don't worry things are good here.
 		- You hear a deep, rumbling voice echoing back in your head, "Kaycee's a little busy right now, but I'll be sure to pass the message along."